lweixw/rocksdb/README.md

-## Build rockdb for 5.18.4 in Apple Silicon machine
+## Build rocksdb 5.18.4 for Kafka stream in Apple Silicon machine

 The rocksdb v5.18.4 is being used by Kafka stream(2.6.0+).
 When you are developing Kafka stream application, your unit tests with Kafka stream would fail due to there is no compatible binary provided for Apple Silicon.